Skip to main content

 • Put sunscreen on your child before dropping them off at camp — If they require additional applications, they must bring their own bottle and be able to apply it themselves.
 Smithsonian Summer Camp does not provide or apply sunscreen.

-• Electronic devices are not allowed to be used in the classrooms — They may be used during lunch and in Before- and After-Camp with the permission of a YTA or staff.
+• Electronic devices are not allowed to be used in the classrooms — They may be used during lunch and in Before- and After-Camp with the permission of the instructor or Camp staff.

 • Review the Safety Letter carefully! — This letter covers the procedures followed by Summer Camp staff in the event an emergency should arise.